gravatar/hovercards/CONTRIBUTING.md

 1. Fork and clone the repository.
 2. Install the dependencies by running `yarn install`.
 Make sure your Node version matches the minimum requirement specified in the `package.json` file.
-3. Build the library in development mode using `yarn build:dev`.
+3. Build the library in development mode using `yarn build:watch`.
 This command compiles the code and watches for changes.
 4. **In a new terminal**, start a local server with `yarn start`.
 Now you can modify the code in the `src` folder and test it (or the output formats) in the `playground` directory.
 5. Update or add the related types if necessary.
 6. If needed, update the relevant documentation such as [README.md](https://github.com/Automattic/gravatar-hovercards/blob/trunk/README.md) or [CONTRIBUTING.md](https://github.com/Automattic/gravatar-hovercards/blob/trunk/CONTRIBUTING.md).